kitman20022002/front-end/js/hoisting.md

 ## Key points:
 - Hoisiting: a process where the interpreter declares one of the following
-  - functions hoisting
+  - functions
-  - variables hositing
+  - variables
-  - classes hositing
+  - classes

 before the code executes